CongducPham/LowCostLoRaGw/README.md

 		- SSID=WAZIUP_PI_GW_27EB27F90F for instance
 		- password=loragateway
 		- **it is strongly advise to change this WiFi password**
-	- Includes most of features described here but a full update with the latest version is **necessary, see below**
+	- Includes most of features described here but a full update with the latest version is **highly recommended, see below**
 	- By default, incoming data are uploaded to our [LoRa ThingSpeak test channel](https://thingspeak.com/channels/66794)
 	- Works out-of-the-box with the [Arduino_LoRa_Simple_temp sketch](https://github.com/CongducPham/LowCostLoRaGw/tree/master/Arduino/Arduino_LoRa_Simple_temp)